 Information regarding the situation in Afghanistan

-After the Taliban movement took control of the country this past summer, the security situation in Afghanistan changed drastically.
-The Swedish Migration Agency has now produced new legal guidance on Afghanistan that is used when the authority investigates a person’s need for protection.
+After the Taliban movement took control of the country during the summer of 2021, the security situation in Afghanistan changed drastically.
+For women and girls in particular, the situation has gradually deteriorated.
 If you are from Afghanistan, this page provides information that may be relevant to your case and situation.

 The situation in Afghanistan has changed drastically as a result of the Taliban’s takeover.
 The changes have taken place quickly and it is difficult to know how the Taliban will act and how the security situation will develop in the country.
 It is therefore the assessment of the Swedish Migration Agency that:

 - the country now has more risk groups that include more people, compared to before the Taliban took power.
-The groups that may be in need of protection include people who have held key positions in, e.g., the military or the police, LGBTQI people, people who work for foreign governments or are perceived to support them, religious leaders or converts, journalists, human rights defenders, women and girls
+The groups that may be in need of protection include people who have held key positions in, e.g., the military or the police, LGBTQI people, people who work for foreign governments or are perceived to support them, religious leaders or converts, journalists and human rights defenders

 - there is no effective protection to be obtained from the country’s authorities and internal displacement is only an option in exceptional cases